MySQL LIMIT and OFFSET Clauses: ResultSet Pagination

 Pagination divides that data into equally sized chunks, allowing to pull and display only portions of data at a time.
 You see it every day when you're browsing the internet.
 Google search results are a prime example, defaulting to ten results per page with the ability to navigate back and forth between the different pages of results quickly.

 LIMIT clause is pretty simple.
-You're basically limiting the number of records returned in your query's resultset to a set value.
+You're essentially limiting the number of records returned in your query's resultset to a set value.

 For example, say you have an extensive listing of products on your website.
 You want to add a search option for your customers to find specific products based on their search terms quickly.
 If you have thousands of products to filter through, you're not going to want to list all of them on a single page.
 Doing so could affect your page speed and user experience negatively, as discussed previously.